Becklyn/go-wire-core/logging/README.md

 # Logging

-We provide a preconfigured logging service (logrus).
+We provide a preconfigured logging service (golog).

 ```go
 logger := logging.New(env.New())